-I bought these earphones (or rather IEMs) in July of last year, and since then I’ve bought another pair of headphones that costs over 7 times.
+I bought these earphones (or rather IEMs) in July of last year, and since then I’ve bought another pair of headphones that costs over 7x.
 But I still think this is a good pair of IEMs.

-They cost me ₹1800 in India, and they’re priced at around $20 in most other countries.
+They cost me ₹1800 in India, and they cost around $20 in most other countries.
 For the price, what you’re getting is good sound performance and acceptable build quality.
 These IEMs sound better than your regular Sony or JBL earphones, or any other popular brand in this price bracket.
-The soundstage is quite decent, in fact I was surprised by it the first time I tried these on, and I’m still occasionally surprised by it on some songs.
+The soundstage is quite decent.
+In fact I was surprised by it the first time I tried these on, and I’m still occasionally surprised by it on some songs.
 It’s not a large or accurate soundstage by any means, but it’s better than your $20 Sony earphones that have no sense of space and sound in-your-head.

-What I’m trying to convey here is that Chi-Fi is almost always a better choice than well-known brands, in this price bracket.
+What I’m trying to convey here is that Chi-Fi is almost always a better choice than well-known brands in this price bracket.
 The KZ ZST may not be the best $20 earphones out there, but they’re definitely better than your traditional $20 pair from a big-name brand.
-Even though I have much better headphones now that are open-back, have huge planar-magnetic drivers, and a close-to-Harman neutral sound signature, these IEMs are not at all bad to listen to.
-Listening to music can still be fun and at times even pleasantly surprising, because they get many of the basics right – imaging, separation, and a decent soundstage – whereas other earphones in this price bracket completely lack in these areas.
+Even though I have much better headphones now that are open-back, that have huge planar-magnetic drivers a close-to-Harman-neutral sound signature, these IEMs are not at all bad to listen to.
+Listening to music can still be fun and even pleasantly surprising at times, because they get so many of the basics right – imaging, separation, and a decent soundstage – whereas other earphones in this price bracket completely lack in these areas.

-If you’re looking to buy a cheap-ish pair of earphones and can spend a bit more money, I would urge you to skip these and just get the Tin Hifi T2 Plus.
-The T2 Plus has a better, closer-to-neutral tuning that’s generally more pleasant to listen to.
-If you’re really tight on your budget though, the KZ ZST isn’t a bad choice if you just want to see what a good-sounding pair of earphones looks like.
-If you want more alternatives, Crinacle’s IEM ranking list is an excellent resource to know what options are available and find what you’re looking for.
+If you can spend a bit more money, I would urge you to skip these and get the Tin Hifi T2 Plus.
+The T2 Plus have a better, closer-to-neutral tuning that’s generally more pleasant to listen to.
+But if you’re really tight on your budget, the KZ ZST isn’t a bad choice at all.
+Especially if all you want is to get a taste of what a good-sounding pair of earphones, umm, sounds like.
+If you want more alternatives, Crinacle’s IEM ranking list is an excellent resource to see what options are available and find what you’re looking for.